leaf-ai/platform-services/README.md

 cd platform-services
 </b></code></pre>

 To boostrap development you will need a copy of Go and the go dependency tools available.
-Builds do not need this general however for our purposes we might want to change dependency versions so we should install go and the dep tool, along with severla utilities needed when deploying using templates.
+Builds do not need this general however for our purposes we might want to change dependency versions so we should install go and the dep tool, along with several utilities needed when deploying using templates.

 Go installation instructions can be found at, https://golang.org/doc/install.